Mistakes on offense cost Chiefs 3rd straight Super Bowl trip

 It turned out to be a harbinger of the rest of the game.

-The Chiefs finally showed some offensive poise down the stretch, answering 21 straight points by Cincinnati with a long drive of their own.
+The Chiefs finally showed some resolve, answering 21 straight points by Cincinnati with a long drive of their own.
 But the red zone left them seeing red one more time: With first-and-goal and less than 2 minutes left, Jerick McKinnon was stuffed and Mahomes was sacked by Sam Hubbard on back-to-back plays.

-The Chiefs were fortunate that Harrison Butker, whose 49-yarder sent the Chiefs to overtime with Buffalo, calmly drilled another one from 44 yards to keep their hopes alive of another trip to the Super Bowl.
+The Chiefs were fortunate that Harrison Butker, whose 49-yarder sent the Chiefs to overtime with Buffalo, calmly drilled another one from 44 yards at the opposite end of the field to keep their Super Bowl hopes alive.

-And it appeared fate was on the side of Kansas City once again when Bengals backup quarterback Brandon Allen called heads and the coin-flip landed tails — the exact opposite result of the previous week, when Bills quarterback Josh Allen called tails and the Chiefs took the only possession of overtime for the winning score.
+And it appeared fate was shining on the Chiefs once again when backup Bengals quarterback Brandon Allen called heads and the coin flip landed tails — the exact opposite result of the previous week, when Bills quarterback Josh Allen called tails and the Chiefs took the only possession of overtime for the winning score.

-Mahomes threw an incomplete pass, then nearly had a pass picked by Bengals cornerback Eli Apple, before his throw deep down the sideline intended for Hill was batted into the air by Jessie Bates III and caught by safety Vonn Bell.
+Mahomes threw an incomplete pass, then nearly had a pass picked by Bengals cornerback Eli Apple, before launching a throw toward Hill down the sideline.
+The ball was batted in the air by Jessie Bates III, who was perfectly position to make the play, and into the waiting hands of Bengals safety Vonn Bell.

 Burrow and the Bengals didn’t give Kansas City another chance.